 Another argument is that an increase of the minimum wage does not necessarily increase unemployment to the extent that employers can bypass this law, either by degrading working conditions, or by increasing the pace of work, or by reducing some benefits.
 However, if the final goal of the minimum wage was to reduce the bargaining power of employers, then this goal is a complete failure.
 Furthermore, if firms decide to degrade working conditions, it is plausible that such a measure would lead to reduce the productivity of (non marginal) employees, dismayed and demoralized by the policy of the firm, which would no longer find it so advantageous to bypass a surge in minimum wage.

 Another criticism of the critics made against the minimum wage laws points to the imperfection of the market competition.
-This theory supposes that employers have local market power which places them in a strong position to dictate the salary they negotiate.
+This theory supposes that employers have local market power which places them in a strong position to dictate the salary.
 Thus, the wage rates are artificially low.
 For that matter, a monopsony will not be negatively affected by an increase of the minimum wage.
 This explains why an increase in the level of the minimum wage sometimes does not lead to an increase of unemployment but instead in a decrease of unemployment.
 The three reasons invoked are : limited geographical mobility, lack of information, and monopoly power.

 First, the theory neglects a very important factor : monetary overexpansion.
 Indeed, as it is well explained by the Austrian Business Cycle Theory, see de Soto, monetary overexpansion will trigger malinvestments and bubbles.
 Therefore, the increase of house prices tends to diminish the bargaining power of poor people, since their geographical mobility is seriously weakened by the ever-increasing prices of houses.